PARKINSON'S DISEASE

 3. Physical, Occupational, and Speech Therapy

-• Physical therapy: helps improve balance, strength, and mobility.
+• Physical therapy: Helps improve balance, strength, and mobility.

 4. Lifestyle and Supportive Care